changliang0931/eth-jubiter-keyring/README.md

-# eth-trezor-keyring
+# eth-jubiter-keyring

-An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol), that uses a TREZOR hardware wallet for all cryptographic operations.
+An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol), that uses a JUBITER hardware wallet for all cryptographic operations.

-In most regards, it works in the same way as [eth-hd-keyring](https://github.com/MetaMask/eth-hd-keyring), but using a TREZOR device.
+In most regards, it works in the same way as [eth-hd-keyring](https://github.com/MetaMask/eth-hd-keyring), but using a JUBITER device.
 However there are a number of differences:

-- Because the keys are stored in the device, operations that rely on the device will fail if there is no TREZOR device attached, or a different TREZOR device is attached.
+- Because the keys are stored in the device, operations that rely on the device will fail if there is no JUBITER device attached, or a different JUBITER device is attached.
-- It does not support the `signMessage`, `signTypedData` or `exportAccount` methods, because TREZOR devices do not support these operations.
+- It does not support the `signMessage`, `signTypedData` or `exportAccount` methods, because JUBITER devices do not support these operations.
-- The method `signPersonalMessage` requires the firmware version 2.0.7+ for TREZOR Model T and 1.6.2+ on TREZOR ONE
+- The method `signPersonalMessage` requires the firmware version 2.0.7+ for JUBITER Model T and 1.6.2+ on JUBITER ONE
-- As of `trezor-connect`: `8.2.2`, passing an EIP-1559 transaction to `signTransaction` requires the firmware version 2.4.2+ for TREZOR Model T, and version 1.10.4+ for TREZOR ONE.
+- As of `jubiter-connect`: `8.2.2`, passing an EIP-1559 transaction to `signTransaction` requires the firmware version 2.4.2+ for JUBITER Model T, and version 1.10.4+ for JUBITER ONE.

 ## Using